Cardiff Council: Leadership

-Party with majority control in bold.
+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to October 2025, the composition of the council was:

+Of the independent councillors, two sit together as the "Cardiff Independent" group, and the other two (one being a Liberal Democrat currently suspended from the party) do not belong to any group.
+Common Ground is an alliance of Plaid Cymru and the Greens, with its councillors representing both parties as "Plaid Cymru, Green Party, Common Ground" (Plaid Cymru, Plaid Werdd, Tir Cyffredin).
+The Green Party won its first seat on the council in its own right (rather than as part of Common Ground) at a by-election for the Grangetown ward on 14 August 2025.

+The next full council election is due in 2027.

 Elections

 Since 2012, Cardiff Council elections have taken place every five years.

 The council was run by a Labour majority administration between 1995 and 2004.
 The Liberal Democrats ran a minority administration from 2004, in coalition with Plaid Cymru.

 Following the 2008 local elections in Cardiff there was still no party with an overall majority.
 The Lib Dems increased their total number of councillors to 35, forming an administration with Plaid Cymru, with Rodney Berman as leader of the Council.
 The Conservatives replaced Labour as the official opposition.
 Labour suffered badly, losing 14 councillors.
 Plaid Cymru gained four councillors.
 Three independent councillors were elected; two former Conservatives who had left the group in 2006 being joined by an additional member.

 In 2012, the Labour Party took overall control of the council, and remained in overall control following the 2017 and 2022 elections.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.